kwea123/nerf_pl/README.md

 The speed is measured on 1 RTX2080Ti.
 Detailed profile can be found in [release](https://github.com/kwea123/nerf_pl/releases).
 Training memory is largely reduced, since the original repo loads the whole data to GPU at the beginning, while we only pass batches to GPU every step.
+This repo doesn't aim at reproducibility, but aim at providing a simpler and faster training procedure (also simpler code with detailed comments to help to understand the work).

 # Testing